Make A Booking Call Now

 Going Equipped for Stealing

-The offence of Going Equipped for Stealing is found in section 91 of the Crimes Act 1958.
-It is a criminal offence for a person to be in possession of any article for use in the course or in connection with any burglary, theft, or cheating.
+Going Equipped for Stealing is an offence under section 91 of the Crimes Act 1958 (Vic).
+It applies where a person who is not at their place of residence has an article with them for use in the course of, or in connection with, a burglary, theft or cheat.

 Have you been accused of Going Equipped for Stealing?
 You should call us to arrange to have your important legal questions answered.